-- Youth residing in a Nursing Facility or ICF/MR; - Youth enrolled in another managed care program; - Youth enrolled in or a waitlist recipient for another HCBS waiver, specifically those waivers listed below: 0 Children's Developmental Disability Waiver - WY Waiver 0253 o Acquired Brain Injury (ABI) - WY Waiver #0370 o Developmental Disability Supports Waiver - WY Waiver # 1060 o Developmental Disability Comprehensive Waiver - WY Waiver # 1061 o Community Choices Waiver - WY Waiver # 0236 - SCHIP Title XXI Children; - Retroactive Eligibility (Medicaid beneficiaries for the period of retroactive aligibility); - Any youth, who during enrollment or participation in the waiver, is determined eligible for any other excluded population (i.e. waiver listed above, nursing facility, or ICF/MR); or - Other: Any other youth, upon application, whose primary need is determined to be for services that are more habilitative in nature vs. the intensive rehabilitative nature of HFWA services.
-This need will be determined by a level of co-occurrence indicated as "4" or "5" in Dimension III on the CASII or a rating of "4" or "5" on the ECSII assessment, c.
+- Youth residing in a Nursing Facility or ICF/MR; - Youth enrolled in another managed care program; - Youth enrolled in another HCBS waiver, specifically those waivers listed below: - o Children's Developmental Disability Waiver WY Waiver 0253 - o Acquired Brain Injury (ABI) WY Waiver #0370 - o Developmental Disability Supports Waiver WY Waiver # 1060 - o Developmental Disability Comprehensive Waiver WY Waiver # 1061 - o Community Choices Waiver WY Waiver # 0236 - SCHIP Title XXI Children; - Retroactive Eligibility (Medicaid beneficiaries for the period of retroactive aligibility); - Any youth, who during enrollment or participation in the waiver, is determined eligible for any other excluded population (i.e. waiver listed above, nursing facility, or ICF/MR); or c.
 Transition of Individuals Affected by Maximum Age Limitation.
-When there is a maximum age section IV. limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):
+When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):